 There has been some increase in agricultural acres to facilitate the presence of center pivot irrigation and also crop production due to recent increases in crop prices.
 However, these acres have been minimal in number and have been located away from stream banks and wetlands.
 At least one situation was observed where there was a major impact to a county unpaved road that contributed to additional runoff and sediment.
 The county is working with the landowner on this situation.

 Farm Bill programs have provided significant funding to undertake other activities such as fencing out livestock from stream areas and providing alternative water sources.
 Removing livestock from stream areas can have a positive effect on stream bank stabilization and vegetation.
 Additionally, there are other reductions related to nutrients and fecal coliform.

-A livestock watering facility installed to meet water requirements and get livestock out of the stream in a newly established silvopasture.
+Livestock watering facility to meet water requirements and get livestock out of the stream.

-The Conservation Reserve Program (CRP), administered by the farm service agency, has had the effect of removing some agricultural lands from production.
+The Conservation Reserve Program (CRP), administered by the Farm Service Agency (FSA), has had the effect of removing some agricultural lands from production.
 These acres have been planted to pines and/ or native grasses for a minimum of 10 years and a maximum of 15 years.
-Sediment yield from these acres has essentially been reduced to zero as documented by USDA in the CRP contract.
-Calculation of sediment reduction is made using the USDA Universal Soil Loss Equation.
+Sediment yield from these acres has essentially been reduced to almost zero as calculated by RUSLE.
+For established forestland, RUSLE generally calculates a value less than one ton per acre of soil loss.